saravanan30erd/terraform-kops/README.md

 Notes
 ------
-- For production, we should use private network and custom security groups for k8s nodes, persistent volumes or S3 for wordpress container.
+- For production, we should use private network and custom security groups for k8s nodes, persistent volumes or S3 for wordpress container and remote backend for terraform.